Crypto-Advisor/motivation_generator/README.md

 Backend functionality
 - Messages get deleted when the page is refreshed (data not stored on server)
-- Random quote from bed of procrustes is generated with additional quote from other book
+- Random quote motivational quote from JSON file is printed